sephiroth2029/concurrency-project/README.md

 # **Concurrency (CSC-564)**
 ## **Distributed SLIQ - Final Project**
 ### **Introduction**
-In the past couple of decades many software developers realized that hardware manufacturers are approaching the physical limits of computational components [[1]].
-That realization increased the interest of obtaining the maximum benefit out of those components, and alternatives the synchronous programming model gained the developer's attention.
+In the past couple of decades, many software developers realized that hardware manufacturers are approaching the physical limits of computational components [[1]].
+That realization increased the interest in obtaining the maximum benefit out of those components, and alternatives to the synchronous programming model gained the developer's community attention.
 Software developers indeed gained a performance boost by better utilizing their resources available, but it came with a cost: the complexity of the software increased and the debugging process became more challenging.

-Data science is on of the fields where performance is paramount, since large volumes of data need to be processed in the shortest time frame possible, for the results to be relevant in their own context.
+Data science is one of the fields where performance is paramount, since large volumes of data need to be processed in the shortest time frame possible, for the results to be relevant in their own context.
 This project presents a partially distributed implementation of SLIQ [2] aiming to improve the performance and the memory restrictions imposed by the algorithm.

 ### **Description of the problem**
 SLIQ is a data mining classification algorithm which improves previous algorithms such as ID3 and C4.5 where all of the data needs to reside in memory and needs to be sorted on every iteration [3].
 The core contribution of SLIQ is the introduction of two new data structures -class list and attribute list- which allow to persist to hard disk the attributes, sorting the instances only once and maintaining in memory only the class list.
 This overcame two problems:
 1. The memory requirements were lowered from MxN, where M are the number of attributes and N the number of instances, to just N.
 2. The processing was simplified by sorting at the beginning of the algorithm.

-However, there are two improvements that can be done to SLIQ: distributing the class list and distributing the attribute processing.
+However, there are two possible improvements that can be done to SLIQ: distributing the class list and distributing the attribute processing.
 Both of these changes are explored in this project.

 Firstly, the amount of information currently available can easily reach the terabytes order, which might require a vast amount of main memory for huge datasets.
 Other areas of software engineering moved from vertical scalability to horizontal, exploiting modern resources such as cloud computing.
 This project aims to overcome the main memory requirement by moving the class list to a distributed set, where it can grow horizontally as needed.